Former Gitmo commander found guilty of obstructing justice in civilian's 2015 death

 Tur's siblings issued a statement Friday thanking prosecutors and the jury but added “unfortunately this trial has brought us more questions. ...
 We will not stop until we have answers.”

-Tur's blood had been found inside the entry of Nettleton's base residence and on a paper towel in the backyard, the investigation found.
+Tur's blood was found inside the entry of Nettleton's base residence and on a paper towel in the backyard, the investigation found.

 “By deliberately misleading NCIS [Naval Criminal Investigative Service] during the investigation into the tragic death of Mr. Tur, Captain Nettleton delayed justice and wasted valuable Department of the Navy resources,” NCIS Special Agent in Charge Matthew Lascell said.
 “NCIS is dedicated to holding those who unlawfully impede investigations accountable for their actions.”